 Address: Jacobistraße 2, 40211 Düsseldorf, Germany

-The museum gains support from the state capital of Düsseldorf and also from the Anton and Katharina Kippenberg Foundation.
-Düsseldorf’s commitment to support, equip, maintain and develop the museum was signed in the foundation contract of the museum dated 13th of February, 1953.
+The museum gains support from the state capital of Düsseldorf and the Anton and Katharina Kippenberg Foundation.
+Düsseldorf’s commitment to support, equip, maintain, and develop the museum was signed in the foundation contract dated 13th of February, 1953.

 The museum has such units as the manuscript archive, the research library, an event center where a series of programs may be hosted, and the art collection unit.
 About fifty thousand testimonies from Goethe’s time are on display in the museum.

-Many outstanding temporary exhibitions that have earned the museum a certain kind of grace have been held in the museum and hopefully would continually hold.
+Many outstanding temporary exhibitions that have earned the museum a certain kind of grace have been held and hopefully will continually be held.